 Arjan de Bruijn

-Fort Collins, Co
+Fort Collins, Colorado

 Resume

-My career started with researching the more technical parts of forest ecology, like biogeochemistry, mathematics and simulation software.
-I have now been in academics for almost a decade and I am thinking of moving to the private sector.
-My most merchantable skills are all in the area of software development, I have worked with various coding languages and techniques.
-I am particular interested in geospatial applications but open for any ideas.
-Soft skills include experiences in presentations at international conferences and workshops, fluent in three languages, cooperating in tightly nit development teams, I'm easy to talk to and get along with.I'm easy to talk to and get along with

 Summary of Qualifications

-More than 8 years experience in software development and GIS.
+More than 8 years of experience in software development and GIS

-Permitted to work in the USA.

-Fluent in most coding languages.
+Fluent in most coding languages (see skills page for details)

-Fluent in three human languages.

-I write very efficient code.

-Hard worker.

-Simulated insect outbreaks (above: Maryland, below: Northern Minnesota)
+Developer of efficient code

+Technical writing such as software documentation

+Hard-working

+Authorized to work in the USA

+Professional Background

+My career path has centered on forestry and land use modeling, incorporating biogeochemistry, statistics, and development of simulation software.
+I have been working in academia for almost a decade and would like to move to the private sector.
+I specialize in developing geospatial software applications.
+Non-technical skills include giving presentations, fluency in English, German, and Dutch, and working within large, widely dispersed development teams.

+Graphics: geospatial model of gypsy moth outbreak in Maryland (above);

+simulation of forest tent caterpillar population dynamics in northern Minnesota (below)

-Software skills
+Software and Programming Languages

+Managing large amounts of data and without processing bottlenecks has been an important element of my work.
+Typically the simulation models I use are two dimensional (i.e. they read and write maps).
+Calculating simulation outputs for each of the pixels, often implementing multiple processes per pixel, easily becomes a very time consuming operation, so I have developed a number of techniques to optimize my code.

 More than 8 years of experience.
-I am currently still using VS2010 because of budgetary reasons, but I did try the express versions of later visual studio.
+I am still primarily using Visual Studio 2010 because of budgetary constraints, but I have also tried more recent versions of Visual Studio Express.

-More than 3 years of experience (2011-2014).
-For example, the LANDIS user interface I describe in 'portfolio' is developed in C#.
+More than 3 years of experience.
+The LANDIS user interface I describe on my Portfolio page was developed in C#.

-More than 3 years of experience (2006-2010).
-The coding I did for my phD was in C++.
+More than 3 years of experience developing code for my PhD.

-I worked on an ARCGIS plugin written in VB at Alterra BV in the Netherlands for approximately a year.
+I worked on an ArcGIS plugin written in VB for approximately 1 year.

-More than 8 years of experience with software versioning through SVN/tortoise.
-I access my projects on github with Tortoise,this website is one of these projects.
+More than 8 years of experience with software versioning through TortoiseSVN.

-Used R for statistics, plotting graphs with simulation output, code that colleagues sent me.
-Approximately 8 years experience but it never was a very dominant part of my time.
+8 years of periodic use of R for statistics, plotting graphs with simulation output, and running code that colleagues sent me.

-I used python for data management, to regroup data in large txt files etcetera.
-Typically I would be tweaking data processing scripts that colleagues had sent me.
+I have used Python for data management, to reorganize data in large .txt files, e.g. tweaking data processing scripts from colleagues.

-Used SPSS for statistics.
-Approximately 8 years experience but it never was a very dominant part of my time.
+Approximately 8 years of occasional use for statistical analysis.
 Ran simulation models that colleagues developed in MatLab to see how they worked.
-Made small tweaks to change outputs of these simulation models.
+Made small changes to models.

-Wrote and tweaked INNO setup file protocols.
-Approximately 4 years experience.
+Approximately 4 years of experience writing and tweaking Inno Setup file protocols.

-At ALTERRA in the Netherlands, I worked on a simulation model that was designed as a plugin in ARCGIS.
-During my work for Purdue University (3+ years) I made a lot of maps.
+I worked for 1 year on a simulation model that was designed as a plugin for ArcGIS.
+For the past 3 years at Purdue University, I have used ArcGIS to make a lot of maps.

-I used GIMP a lot for all kinds of simple graphical operations.
-For example the logos on this page and some simple adjustments to the maps that I show in portfolio and the main page.

-This may be obvious, but I will list it just the same.
-I have lots of experience with Microsoft Office profucts like Words, Excel, Power point, Access.
+I use Microsoft Office Suite products like Word, Excel, PowerPoint, and Access on a daily basis.

-I used SQL statements to store data in the ARCGIS plugin I was working on at ALTERRA in the Netherlands in a Microsoft Access or Firebird database.
+I used SQL statements to store data in the ArcGIS plugin I worked on for 1 year.

-One of the simulation programs I worked on at ALTERRA in the Netherlands uses a FireBird database.
+One of the simulation programs I worked on at ALTERRA in the Netherlands uses a Firebird database.